quarkiverse/quarkus-openapi-generator/README.md

 > **⚠️** Check versions 1.x.x if you're still using Quarkus 2.
 But be aware that we no longer support Quarkus 2.
 That means there are no updates planned for those versions.

-Quarkus' extension for generation of [Rest Clients](https://quarkus.io/guides/rest-client) based on OpenAPI specification files.
+Quarkus' extensions for generation of [Rest Clients](https://quarkus.io/guides/rest-client) and server stubs generation based on the [Apicurio Codegen](https://github.com/Apicurio/apicurio-codegen) capabilities based on OpenAPI specification files.

-This extension is based on the [OpenAPI Generator Tool](https://openapi-generator.tech/).
+This clien-side extension is based on the [OpenAPI Generator Tool](https://openapi-generator.tech/).
 Please consider donation to help them maintain the
 project: https://opencollective.com/openapi_generator/donate

-This extension is for REST code generation for client side only.
-If you're looking for code generation for the server side, please take a look at the [Quarkus Apicurio Extension](https://github.com/Apicurio/apicurio-codegen/tree/main/quarkus-extension).
+This repository holds two Quarkus extensions.
+The one located on the client folder is for REST code generation for client side only.
+The extension located in the server folder can be used for server stubs generation.

 **Want to contribute?
 Great!** We try to make it easy, and all contributions, even the smaller ones, are more than welcome.
 This includes bug reports, fixes, documentation, examples...
 But first, read [this page](CONTRIBUTING.md).